Plaza Sotomayor: History

 In 1855 came into existence in this square the first bank in Chile called the Banco de Depósitos y Descuentos de Valparaíso (The Deposits and Discounts Bank of Valparaíso), occupying part of the current square in front of the land of the present National Council of Culture and the Arts.
 The Bolsa de Comercio building was constructed with wood and cane from Guayaquil in 1858 and designed by the architect Juan Berg, who created a porch to access the city from the sea.
 The Bolsa de Comercio was inaugurated in the same year, 6 May with a special ceremony led by the President of Chile, Manuel Montt.
-Additionally, in the year 1866, the city of Valparaíso was bombed by The Spanish Armada due to a trade dispute between Spain and Peru.
-Although The Spanish Armada tried to burn down the Bolsa de Comercio, the building survived the attack and it was repaired afterwards.
+Additionally, in the year 1866, the city of Valparaíso was bombed by the Spanish Navy during the Chincha Islands War originating from a trade dispute between Spain and Peru.
+Although Spain tried to burn down the Bolsa de Comercio, the building survived the attack and it was repaired afterwards.
 The construction of the first Post Office, next to the Bank in the corner of the Aduana (Prat) Street, and the fire department building, between Blanco and Cochrane Streets, both dating from 1868, contributed decisively to the characterization of the square as a civic one.
 These were neoclassical buildings that would be later replaced in the first half of the 20th century by modern architecture but preserving its early use.

 In 1873, the square was already cobbled when the first sculpture of Valparaíso was built in 12 April, commemorating the Scottish seamen Lord Thomas Cochrane.
 In 1876, the railway crossed around the shore in front of the wharf and went from the current Errázuriz Street towards the Barrio Puerto (Port's Neighbourhood).
 In the same year, the construction of the Rose Company building took place, which was called Innes, and then Grace, whose facades remained until today as part of the Compañía Sudamericana de Vapores’ building.
 In 1885, the Bolsa de Comercio (The Stock Exchange) located in Valparaíso square right in front of the Hotel Reina Victoria (Queen Victoria Hotel) had to be demolished to install in its place the great monument to the fallen heroes in the Battle of Iquique and the crypt of the remains of Arturo Prat and his men, which would be inaugurated on 21 May 1886.
 The following year, a neoclassical building was built on the grounds of the current port station that was meant to serve as the administration of the Navy and other public uses, and would remain so until 1920.
 In 1883, a comfortable passengers’ wharf was ordered to be built.
 Made of wood and metal with hexagonal shape, this passengers’ wharf also known as Muelle Prat (Prat wharf), would last until 1912 when it was swept away by a storm.
 Until the early 20th century there was still a building in front of the Queen Victoria Hotel occupying part of the Estación Puerto (Port Station) and the customs building, which were built in the 30s.